 Susan A. Buffett is the daughter and an heir to the estate of famous financier and left-wing donor Warren Buffett.
-She is a key player in the Buffett family’s support of numerous left-wing causes as the chair of the Sherwood Foundation and as board chair of the Susan Thompson Buffett Foundation, her father’s principal advocacy-philanthropy vehicle.
+She is a key player in the Buffett family’s support of numerous left-wing causes as the chair of the Sherwood Foundation and the Buffett Early Childhood Fund, as well as board chair of the Susan Thompson Buffett Foundation, her father’s principal advocacy-philanthropy vehicle.

 Early Life and Family

 Susan Alice Buffett was born on July 30, 1953 in Omaha, Nebraska.
 She is the oldest daughter of Warren and Susan Thompson Buffett.